fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Run.md

 ----
 # FoxBin2Prg - Usage in command line style
 FoxBin2Prg might be used as an EXE either from Windows or VFP, or as as prg from inside VFP.
+Additional it might be integrated as an VFP Object using the [Object version](./FoxBin2Prg_Object.md).
 Since the EXE is basically the prg packed with some controling files, the way to call it ist mostly similar.
 The knowledge of differences in calling, DO ..
 WITH syntax separating parameters with ","  and the DOS way off calling will be assumed.
-Do to the similarity of the call, the prg version takes all parameters as strings too.
+Do the similarity of the call, the prg version takes all parameters as strings too.

+For settings and other realted stuff see [Internals](./FoxBin2Prg_Internals.md).
 ## Main differences
 ### EXE
 The exe contains the mos controling structures and the program itself.